NIS2 & CER – Need for action for companies: Upgrade with modern access control

 • Individual access authorizations with precise time and area control

-• Connection to existing Time & Attendance and HR systems – for seamless processes
+• Connection to existing time tracking and HR systems – for seamless processes

 Whether for individual locations or as a comprehensive security concept – we support you in making your access systems future-proof.